n0j/n0j.github.io/_drafts/2018-10-31-rce-cornucopia.md

 root@kali ~/A/corn# cat jpgmagicnum.dat flag.jpg > pwn.php
 ```

-The magic number in front of our PHP payload is enough to fool the `file` command.
+The magic number in front of our PHP payload is enough to fool the `file` command locally.

 ```
 root@kali ~/A/corn# cat pwn.php